-Being a mother of 5 children comes with challenges of its own (Like trying to get them to all smile in a photo).
+Being a mother of 5 children comes with challenges of its own (like trying to get them all to smile in a photo).
 Sometimes I wonder what it would be like to have fewer children… would I have more time, more patience, more enthusiasm to get engaged?
 Obviously, I could never know.

 Do I enjoy playing board games with my kids… Um, NO!